Ramsgate Hoverport: Operations

 The site continued to operate through the 1970s, eventually operating four craft, including the first SR.N4 Mark II, the Prince of Wales (GH-2054) which started operations from Ramsgate on 18 June 1977.

+In 1979, following cost pressure caused by the 1970s oil crises, Hoverlloyd was listed for sale as a condition of the bailout of then-parent company Broström Shipping Group.

+In 1981, the operator merged with British Rail-owned Seaspeed to form Hoverspeed.
+Thanet Member of Parliament William Rees-Davies went on the record to the Thanet Chambers of Commerce that any merger would not threaten operations at Ramsgate.

 Closure

-The oil crisis of the 1970s caused significant cost pressure on hovercraft operators due to the amount of kerosene used by the craft, and in 1979 Hoverlloyd was put up for sale as a condition of the bailout of then parent company Broström Shipping Group by the Swedish Government.
-There was no successful interest and in 1981, the operator merged with the rival, and also loss making, British Rail-owned Seaspeed to form Hoverspeed.
-Thanet Member of Parliament William Rees-Davies went on the record to the Thanet Chambers of Commerce that any merger would not threaten operations at Ramsgate.

-For the 1982 season, operations continued from Ramsgate Hoverport under the Hoverspeed branding, but following a final trip in late October 1982 all passenger and vehicle services were moved to Seaspeed's operating base at the Port of Dover.
+In October 1982, all passenger and vehicle services were moved to Seaspeed's operating base at the Port of Dover.

 The hoverport remained as an operational and maintenance base, with administration taking place on site until October 1985, and engineering (particularly hovercraft overhauls) continuing until December 1987.

-The buildings on the site were demolished in August 1995.

-Post-closure use
+Later use

-A go-kart circuit trading as Ramsgate Kart Circuit was laid out on the North-east end of the site in 1993, including using part of the old maintenance building, and further parts of the site were used as satellite lorry parking and storage site for ferry operations from Port Ramsgate by Sally and Oostende Lines.
+In 1993, a go-kart circuit was laid out on the site.
+Tracks covered the North-east end of the site, incorporating parts of the former maintenance building.

+The site was also used as satellite lorry parking and storage site for ferry operations from Port Ramsgate by Sally and Oostende Lines.
 Both uses finished in 1995.

+Proposed holiday resort

-In the mid-1990s the site was proposed to be the site of a major leisure complex with 250 holiday apartments, an indoor ski slope, ice rink, swimming pool, and other amenities, which was proposed to be part-funded with European Union development grants, and developed by Jimmy Godden who owned Dreamland Margate, and permission was gained from John Gummer, then the Environment Secretary, but negotiations broke down with Thanet District Council in 1996.
+In the 1990s, construction was proposed of a holiday resort to be part-funded with European Union development grants and developed by businessman Jimmy Godden.
+In preparation, the buildings on the site were demolished in August 1995.
+Initial permission was granted by then-Environment Secretary John Gummer; negotiations with Thanet District Council broke down in 1996.

-The site is disused although the hovercraft pad, car-marshalling area, and approach road are still identifiable at the site.
+As of 2006, despite the site's disuse, the hovercraft pad, car-marshalling area, and approach road are still identifiable at the site.